APC-SoCIT/APC_2025_2026_T1_SS231_G05-APC-AttendEase/README.md

 ### During Class:

-#### Track Online Students:
+#### Track Online Students (Future Work):
-1. Click **"Start Tracking"** in the Online Attendance card
-2. System polls Graph API every 10 seconds
-3. Online students appear automatically as they join
-4. See join times, duration, and status (present/left)
+1. After the Teams meeting ends, download the attendance report from the dashboard (Graph API post-meeting report).
+2. For real-time online tracking, a Teams bot or new API will be required (under investigation).

 #### Track Onsite Students:
 1. Select classroom camera from dropdown